FRINGE CUPS

 16th May 2005, Newlands Valley, near Braithwaite, Cumbria.
 Photo: © RWD

-Grows in proliferation in damp shady places.
+Grows in proliferation in damp shady places up to 80cm high.

 16th May 2005, Newlands Valley, near Braithwaite, Cumbria.
 Photo: © RWD